onzfonz/comp227/src/content/1/en/part1b.md

 setTimeout(arto.greet, 1000)  // highlight-line
 ```

-As mentioned, the value of *this* in JavaScript is defined based on how the method is being called.
+As mentioned, the value of `this` in JavaScript is defined based on how the method is being called.
-When <em>setTimeout</em> is calling the method, it is the JavaScript engine that actually calls the method and, at that point, *this* refers to the global object.
+When `setTimeout` is calling the method, it is the JavaScript engine that actually calls the method and, at that point, `this` refers to the global object.

-There are several mechanisms by which the original *this* can be preserved.
+There are several mechanisms by which the original `this` can be preserved.
 One of these is using a method called [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind):

 ```js
 setTimeout(arto.greet.bind(arto), 1000)
 ```

-Calling <em>arto.greet.bind(arto)</em> creates a new function where *this* is bound to point to Arto, independent of where and how the method is being called.
+Calling `arto.greet.bind(arto)` creates a new function where `this` is bound to point to Arto, independent of where and how the method is being called.

-Using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) it is possible to solve some of the problems related to *this*.
+Using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) it is possible to solve some of the problems related to `this`.
-They should not, however, be used as methods for objects because then *this* does not work at all.
+They should not, however, be used as methods for objects because then `this` does not work at all.
-We will come back later to the behavior of *this* in relation to arrow functions.
+We will come back later to the behavior of `this` in relation to arrow functions.

-If you want to gain a better understanding of how *this* works in JavaScript, the Internet is full of material about the topic, e.g. the screencast series [Understand JavaScript's this Keyword in Depth](https://egghead.io/courses/understand-javascript-s-this-keyword-in-depth) by [egghead.io](https://egghead.io) is highly recommended!
+If you want to gain a better understanding of how `this` works in JavaScript, the Internet is full of material about the topic, e.g. the screencast series [Understand JavaScript's this Keyword in Depth](https://egghead.io/courses/understand-javascript-s-this-keyword-in-depth) by [egghead.io](https://egghead.io) is highly recommended!

 ### Classes

 As mentioned previously, there is no class mechanism in JavaScript like the ones in object-oriented programming languages.
 There are, however, features to make "simulating" object-oriented [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) possible.

-Let's take a quick look at the <i>class syntax</i> that was introduced into JavaScript with ES6, which substantially simplifies the definition of classes (or class-like things) in JavaScript.
+Let's take a quick look at the **class syntax** that was introduced into JavaScript with ES6, which substantially simplifies the definition of classes (or class-like things) in JavaScript.

 In the following example we define a "class" called Person and two Person objects: